Sailor Moon Crystal: Sequels

-On January 25, 2017, it was announced on the Sailor Moon 25th anniversary website that Sailor Moon Crystal would receive a sequel, revealed as the fourth season covering the Dream arc of the manga, but being produced as a two-part theatrical anime film project opposed to a television season.
-Chiaki Kon returned as a main director, while Kazuko Tadano handled the character designs, who took over Akira Takahashi's position from the third season.
-Kazuyuki Fudeyasu, replacing Yūji Kobayashi, wrote the scripts, original creator & mangaka Naoko Takeuchi was credited as a chief supervisor, Yasuharu Takanashi returned to compose the music, and Studio Deen co-animated and produced the films with Toei Animation.
+In January 2017, it was announced on the Sailor Moon 25th anniversary website that Sailor Moon Crystal would receive a sequel, and in June of the same month, it was revealed that the fourth season covering the Dream arc of the manga was being produced as a two-part theatrical anime film project opposed to a television series.
+Chiaki Kon returned direct the film, and Kazuko Tadano was announced as a new character designer.
+Kazuyuki Fudeyasu provided the screenplay, Yoko Saitō handled the background art, Yasuharu Takanashi returned to compose the music, and original creator and mangaka Naoko Takeuchi chief supervised the film's production, with Studio Deen co-producing the film with Toei Animation.
 The name for the two-part film was announced as Sailor Moon Eternal.
 The first film was slated to be released on September 11, 2020, but was postponed and released on January 8, 2021, due to COVID-19 pandemic.
 The second film was released on February 11, 2021.

 The fifth and final season, based on the Stars arc of the manga, was also produced as a two-part theatrical anime film project.
-The majority of key staff members returned from the Eternal two-part film, while Tomoya Takahashi replaced Chiaki Kon as a director.
+The majority of key staff members returned from the Eternal two-part film, while Tomoya Takahashi served as a director and Yumiko Kuga of Studio Jack handling the background art.
 The title of the two-part film was announced as Sailor Moon Cosmos.
-Both films were released on June 9 and 30, 2023, respectively.
+The two-part film was released in 2023, with the first film on June 9, and the second film on June 30.

 International production and broadcast

 In May 2014, Viz Media licensed the anime for an English-language release in North America as Sailor Moon Crystal.
 The series began streaming on Hulu and Neon Alley simultaneously on July 5, 2014.
 Crunchyroll also began streaming the series on its website during the simulcast.
 At the 2014 Anime Expo convention in Los Angeles, Viz Media announced that the cast used for the Sailor Moon re-dub would also reprise their roles in Crystal.
 On November 28, 2014, Madman Entertainment announced that they have the rights for Sailor Moon Crystal for Australia and New Zealand, who later broadcast the series on ABC Me, and made the series available for streaming on AnimeLab.
 On November 20, 2015, Viz Media started streaming the Sailor Moon Crystal English dub on Neon Alley and Hulu.
 In Italy, the series was broadcast on Rai Gulp, making Crystal the first series in the franchise that was broadcasting on a Rai or other TV channels in Italy other than the Mediaset channels, which broadcast the original series.
-In Canada, the series is broadcast on WildBrain's Family Channel.
+In Canada, the series was broadcast on WildBrain's now-defunct Family Channel.

 In June 2021, Netflix announced that Sailor Moon Crystal will be streamed on its platform on July 1, 2021.